Fdawgs/yh-myydh-crud-api/README.md

 1. Run `npm ci --ignore-scripts --omit=dev` to install dependencies
 2. Run `npm i -g pm2` to install pm2 globally
-3. Launch application with `pm2 start .pm2.config.js`
+3. Launch the application with `pm2 start .pm2.config.js`
-4. Check the application has been deployed using `pm2 list` or `pm2 monit`
+4. Check that the application has been deployed using `pm2 list` or `pm2 monit`

 #### To Install as a Windows Service: